Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This removes repeated subtractions per row in the 5-dimensional set with subtraction example.
+This removes repeated subtractions per row in the 5-dimensional set with the subtraction example included.

 <br /><br />